-Shayne and Lyndsey’s Pretty Long Lake Regional Park Engagement Portraits
+Shayne and Lyndsey’s Pretty Long Lake Regional Park Fall Engagement Portraits

 Today, I want to share the fun story behind Shayne and Lyndsay’s Long Lake Regional Park engagement portraits.
 We actually got pretty lucky, as Shayne and Lindsey had their first engagement portrait session attempt rained out.
 But this time we got it done on a spectacular Wednesday afternoon in Minnesota.
 Just a few days later, most of the fall colors were gone and an early winter had arrived.